Second-order logic: Non-reducibility to first-order logic

 Countability of the set of all internal numbers (in conjunction with the fact that those form a densely ordered set) implies that that set does not satisfy the full least-upper-bound axiom.
 Countability of the set of all internal sets implies that it is not the set of all subsets of the set of all internal numbers (since Cantor's theorem implies that the set of all subsets of a countably infinite set is an uncountably infinite set).
 This construction is closely related to Skolem's paradox.

 Thus the first-order theory of real numbers and sets of real numbers has many models, some of which are countable.
 The second-order theory of the real numbers has only one model, however.

 This follows from the classical theorem that there is only one Archimedean complete ordered field, along with the fact that all the axioms of an Archimedean complete ordered field are expressible in second-order logic.
 This shows that the second-order theory of the real numbers cannot be reduced to a first-order theory, in the sense that the second-order theory of the real numbers has only one model but the corresponding first-order theory has many models.

 There are more extreme examples showing that second-order logic with standard semantics is more expressive than first-order logic.
-There is a finite second-order theory whose only model is the real numbers if the continuum hypothesis holds and that has no model if the continuum hypothesis does not hold (cf. Shapiro 2000, p.
-105).
+There is a finite second-order theory whose only model is the real numbers if the continuum hypothesis holds and that has no model if the continuum hypothesis does not hold.
 This theory consists of a finite theory characterizing the real numbers as a complete Archimedean ordered field plus an axiom saying that the domain is of the first uncountable cardinality.
 This example illustrates that the question of whether a sentence in second-order logic is consistent is extremely subtle.